ddrohan/android-101-labs-as/session4/lab/md/step01.md

 ![](../img/lab4s101.png)

-Also, pay particular attention to the 'settings', 'report' and 'donate' methods - these will be triggered directly by our menu options via xml, the next step in the lab.
+Also, pay particular attention to the 'settings', 'report' and 'donate' methods - these will be triggered directly by our menu options via xml, which we'll look at in Step 05.